About the Division

 To be eligible for employment in the APS and the department, applicants must be Australian Citizens.

-This recruitment process is being used to fill current ongoing Executive Level 1 positions.
-A merit pool may be established to fill future ongoing Executive Level 1 vacancies should they become available within 12 months from the date advertised.
+A merit pool may be established to fill future ongoing and non-ongoing APS6 vacancies should they become available within 12 months from the date advertised.
+Future non-ongoing opportunities may be offered for an initial period of up to 18 months with the possibility of extension (maximum 3 years).

 How to apply